theneru/StateOfDecay2ModsDeprecated/DEHD Information.md

 # PLANS [TO BE IMPLEMENTED]
 4.++ Changes for Dead End Heaven and Deicide [Soon-Plans]
-~ Add trait Short Change Hero
-~ Add trait Among the Dead
+~ None Currently

 # CHANGELOGS
+4.2+ Changes for Dead End Heaven Deicide [09-09-20]
+~ Added traits Short Change Hero, Wanna be Yakuza and Among the Dead
+~ Blood Bloater Gas now attracts zeds properly
+~ Increased aggressiveness of all zeds

 4.11+ Changes for Dead End Heaven Deicide [09-02-20]
 ~ Adjusted Starter Items